Hilly Hicks

-Hilly Gene Hicks Sr. is an American character actor.
+Hilly Gene Hicks Sr. (born May 4, 1950) is an American character actor turned clergyman.

-Early life

-Hicks was born in Los Angeles, California.

 Biography

 The role for which Hicks is perhaps best known is Lewis Harvey (the younger son of Alex Haley's second great-grandfather Chicken George) in the TV mini-series Roots.
 He appeared in the programs Adam-12, The Rookies, The Bill Cosby Show, Night Gallery, Hill Street Blues, M*A*S*H (appearing twice; once as a soldier trying to steal penicillin and again as an Army medic), Roll Out! (a short-lived sitcom created by M*A*S*H producers Larry Gelbart & Gene Reynolds), the TV movie Friendly Fire, the theatrical movies Gray Lady Down and Raise the Titanic.
 Hicks appeared in the Barnaby Jones episode titled "Dangerous Summer" (02/11/1975).
 He starred as Robbie Robertson in the 1977 television movie pilot for the CBS series The Amazing Spider-Man, and did voicework in Hanna Barbera's 1970s Godzilla TV cartoon.
 He also played Brent in the period film and mini-series Louisiana.

-Hicks has been pastor of New Beginnings United Methodist Church North Campus (July 2013 to June 2015) in San Bernardino, California; Emmanuel United Methodist Church (July 2010 to June 2015) in San Bernardino, California; and Crenshaw United Methodist Church (July 2008 to June 2010) in Inglewood, California.

-Hicks is the father of playwright Hilly Hicks, Jr.